 How should I prepare for my tattoo session?

 Please be well rested, hydrated, and have eaten a good amount recently before going under the needle.
 I enjoy talking and getting to know my clients, however if you feel that talking will be too difficult for you while in pain, feel free to bring headphones, a book, your phone, etc. I also recommend that you bring a water bottle and snacks that you can nibble on to keep your blood sugar up, because blood pressure and blood sugar tend to drop dramatically during a tattoo.
-Please shower beforehand, and feel free to bring 1-2 close friends.
-Do not be under the influence of any drugs or medications, especially anything that thins your blood like alcohol or certain pain medications.
+Please shower beforehand, and unfortunately due to covid-19 we are asking folks to refrain from bringing guests.
+Do not be under the influence of any drugs or medications on your appointment date, especially anything that thins your blood like alcohol or certain pain medications.

 What is your cancellation policy?

 The easiest thing for me is for you to wait until you are 1000% ready for the tattoo before booking an appointment.
-Wishy-washy ideas will waste both of our time.
+Wishy-washy ideas will waste both of our time, and I expect you to have thoroughly researched what exactly you are wanting prior to contacting me.
 I require at least 48 hours notice for a cancellation.
 If you leave a deposit and you cancel within the 48 hours before your tattoo appointment, you will lose your deposit.
-For artists, time is money, and it often doesn't work out to try to book someone last minute to replace your time slot.
 The only two exceptions to this rule are 1) if you wake up with the flu or another serious illness that will prevent your tattoo from healing well, or 2) if there has been a death of someone close to you, or another very serious family emergency.
 Otherwise, please do not book unless you are serious and timely.
 If you are 30 minutes late you forfeit your deposit.